What is Pilates?

 And the spine corrector

-At Green Pilates we are very lucky to have a classical Balanced Body reformer with a wonderful history from a famous Ballet school and a classical Balanced Body Wunda Chair.
+At Green Pilates we are very lucky to have a classical Balanced Body reformer with a wonderful history from a famous Ballet school, a classical Balanced Body Wunda Chair and a Contour Barrel.

 We offer a 25 minute taster session and 50 minute sessions either one to one or a duet.